Jack251970/Math-Editor/Localization/README.md

 public DemoEnum SelectedDemoEnum { get; set; }
 ```

-In your XAML, bind as follows:
+In your AXAML, bind as follows:

 ```xml
 <ComboBox